Jun 205 mins

 Home to over 264 million locals, Indonesia is the fourth most populated country in the world.
-The education landscape has changed through the years from the Dutch colonial period with very traditional schools to today’s diverse range of institutions available.
+The education landscape in Indonesia has changed through the years from the Dutch colonial period with very traditional schools to today’s diverse range of institutions available.

 Primary Education in Indonesia

 A child must be enrolled into a primary school by April in the hopes of being admitted in July.
-To complete primary education and enter secondary education, students in the sixth grade have to complete two final examinations: the school final examination and the national examination.
+To complete primary education and enter secondary education, students in the sixth grade have to complete two final examinations:

 Secondary Education in Indonesia